ToruNiina/toml11/README.md

 compatible to the latest version of TOML v0.5.0 after version 2.0.0.

 Are you looking for pre-C++11 compatible toml parser?
-Check out [Boost.toml](https://github.com/ToruNiina/Boost.toml)!
+Try [Boost.toml](https://github.com/ToruNiina/Boost.toml)!
 It has almost the same functionality as this library and work with C++98 & Boost.

 ## How to use